-Standards, interpretations and amendments to published standards effective in 2020
+Standards, interpretations and amendments to published standards effective during the current financial year

-In 2020, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 April 2019.
+During the current financial year, the company adopted amendments to existing standards that are mandatory for the company's accounting period beginning on 1 April 2020.
 The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies impacting the company's financial performance and position.